StefanusYudi22/Ubuntu-Shell-Data-Wrangling/README.md

 - `product_name` : will be contain name of the purchased product

 ## Project Step by Step
-1. Prepare the necessary requirement for this program `python` `pip` `csvkit` `unzip` `virtualenv`
+1. prepare the necessary requirement for this program `python` `pip` `csvkit` `unzip` `virtualenv`
-2. Create `traffic-ecommerce-cleaner.sh` file then make it executable
+2. create `traffic-ecommerce-cleaner.sh` file then make it executable
-3. Create `data` directory folder at the same directory of `traffic-ecommerce-cleaner.sh`.
+3. create `data` directory folder at the same directory of `traffic-ecommerce-cleaner.sh`.
-4. Download [data.zip](https://drive.google.com/file/d/1rKkUQU-sXIDka3rVNBahp6q3wDhrPY-1/view>) from this google drive and place the zip file in the `data` folder
+4. download [data.zip](https://drive.google.com/file/d/1rKkUQU-sXIDka3rVNBahp6q3wDhrPY-1/view>) from this google drive and place the zip file in the `data` folder
-5. Make `traffic-ecommerce-cleaner.sh` with following flow chart
+5. make `traffic-ecommerce-cleaner.sh` with following flow chart

 ![Alt text](image/flowchart.jpg)

-6. Execute the `traffic-ecommerce-cleaner.sh`
+6. execute the `traffic-ecommerce-cleaner.sh`
-7. Finally there will be this output in local terminal
+7. finally there will be this output in local terminal

 ![Alt text](image/table2.jpg)

-8. If `data_clean.csv` isn’t available in `data` directory before executing `traffic-ecommerce-cleaner.sh`, there will be `data_clean.csv` in `data` directory after executing the `traffic-ecommerce-cleaner.sh`
+8. if `data_clean.csv` isn’t available in `data` directory before executing `traffic-ecommerce-cleaner.sh`, there will be `data_clean.csv` in `data` directory after executing the `traffic-ecommerce-cleaner.sh`
+9. create virtual environment `virtual_wrangling` and install `csvkit` inside

 ## How To Use This Repository